 It is the careful observation and documentation of what children do and say as they play that generates ideas for the next steps in the investigation.
 The next step might simply be to change or add materials, as a way of extending or adding complexity to the play and to offer children opportunities to build and to use emerging concepts and skills.
 Teachers look for moments in which the children are amazed or surprised.
-Documentation of what children found unexpected not only provides evidence of their sense of wonder about what guides what to plan next in the curr nt people and thin iculum.8 ngs are like and the way things work x, but it also
+Documentation of what children found unexpected not only provides evidence of their sense of wonder about what people and things are like and the way things work, but it also guides what to plan next in the curriculum.8